 status, but you can choose any host, and it'll be your subdomain.

 A Cloudflare proxy works as an intermediary between your domain and Vercel, which is Instatus hosting provider.
 We don't recommend that you enable the Cloudflare proxy unless you have specific constraints for your project since it will introduce a minor performance penalty to your website due to the additional hop.

-You need to insert a CNAME record with the value
+You need to insert a CNAME or ALIAS record with the value

 If your domain does require the Cloudflare's proxy to be turned on by default, only one requirement is needed:

 The domain must allow HTTP requests (without HTTPS) to the path /.well-known/*.